-When delving into the world of health insurance, you’ll likely come across unfamiliar terms.
-Fully understanding what those terms mean to you, your health coverage, and your pocketbook can make a world of difference.
+When delving into health insurance, you’ll likely come across unfamiliar terms.
+Fully understanding what those terms mean to you, your health coverage, and your pocketbook can make a difference.
 Ancillary health insurance benefits are likely one of the terms you may come across but may not know much about.
 Below we’ll break down the basis of ancillary health insurance, what it means, and what it does for you.

 - Transport via ambulance

 Ancillary health benefits can come in two forms – from your employer’s group health insurance or voluntarily.
 When you receive ancillary benefits through your employer, your employer typically covers 50% – 100% of your insurance premiums.
 Your portion of the premium is usually paid through payroll deductions and will be deducted before you receive your paycheck.